MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 ```

 You have finished setting up Xcode targeting iOS to use the Xbox Live SDK.
-You are now ready to follow the article about adding basic sign-in code for Xbox Live services.
+You are now ready to follow the article about adding basic sign-in code for Xbox Live services, as C++ in Objective-C++ files.
 Then you'll be able to call other Xbox Services API (XSAPI) functions.

+## Using C++ to call the Xbox Live SDK

+All access to the Xbox Live SDK needs to be through C++.
+In Xcode, this C++ is usually within Objective-C++ files.
+You cannot directly call the Xbox Live SDK from Objective-C or Swift.

+To call the Xbox Live SDK, you need to use Xcode's Objective-C++ files, which have an `*.mm` extension.
+Objective-C++ files enable you to mix Objective-C and C++ code:
+    - You can import header files for both languages.
+    - You can run C++ code in Obj-C functions.
+    - You can run Obj-C code in C++ methods.

 ## See also